onurkerimov/Scripts.js/README.md

 })
 Scripts.run()
 ```
-or without including the file as a `<script>` in the head, just read them in your javascript with absolute or relative path.
+or without including files as a `<script>` in the head, just use their absolute or relative paths in your javascript.
 For absolute path, `file://` prefix is required.
 ```js
 Scripts.add('./path-to-file/file.extension', function(txt) {
     console.log(txt)